How to Handle Errors of Regret

 Mistakes happen.
 They are a normal part of being human.
 No matter how much planning, preventing, structuring we do... they still happen.

-Some mistakes may have bigger consequences to ourselves, or an impact on other people, than others.
+Some mistakes may have bigger consequences to ourselves or an impact on other people.

 Compassionate Communication has been found highly effective in everything from warring communities in the Middle East, to effective parenting, to coaching, to self-esteem.

 It is no surprise then that applying this model to mistake-making helps us acknowledge and claim the results of our words (or lack of words) and/or actions (or inactions).

 For example, with a mistake, we can own it and say: